 Impact

-Insufficient policy enforcement in the Passwords module of Google Chrome before version 149.0.7827.103 allows a remote attacker who has already compromised the renderer process to bypass Chrome’s site isolation mechanism using a specially crafted HTML page.
-This flaw is a direct denial of the intended process isolation, which can enable the attacker to access or manipulate data belonging to other web origins, potentially leading to cross‑origin information disclosure or tampering.
-The weakness is a classic input validation failure, corresponding to CWE‑20.
+Insufficient policy enforcement in the Passwords component of Google Chrome versions prior to 149.0.7827.103 allows a remote attacker who has compromised the renderer process to bypass Chrome’s site isolation using a specially crafted HTML page.
+This flaw is an input validation failure, matching CWE‑20 and CWE‑1100, and it can enable the attacker to access or modify data belonging to other web origins, potentially leading to cross‑origin information disclosure or tampering.

 Affected Systems

-Google Chrome browsers running any version prior to 149.0.7827.103 are affected.
-The vulnerability specifically targets the renderer process in desktop builds of Chrome, impacting users who have not updated to the patched release.
+Google Chrome browsers running any version earlier than 149.0.7827.103 on desktop operating systems are affected.
+The vulnerability targets the renderer process and applies to all users who have not updated to the patched release.

 Risk and Exploitability